 Ninilchik Alaska | Cook Inlet Fishing

-Ninilchik Alaska is a small scenic quaint town with a population of roughly 800+ people, its situated 180 miles southwest of Anchorage.
-The demographic for Ninilchik is known for there Russian culture that stemmed from migration from the Kodiak region.
-This tiny photogenic town extends roughly 4 miles along the Sterling Highway between South of Soldotna and North of Homer.
+Ninilchik Alaska is a small scenic quaint town with a population of roughly 800+ people.
+It’s situated 180 miles southwest of Anchorage and home to scenic bluff sides!
+Ninilchik is widely known for being home to Russian natives that migrated from the Kodiak region many years ago.
+This tiny photogenic town extends roughly 4 miles along the Sterling Highway between South of Soldotna and North of Homer and full of wildlife, culture, and Halibut fishing.

-Though this town may be small, there is plenty to love here with a stunning scenery and old viallge charm of one of the Kenai Peninsulas oldest communities.
-Ninilchik is focused on tourism and it draws in thousands of people every summer for both commercial and local fishing.
-To those who want to enjoy a peaceful town situated on some of the prettiest waters of Alaska, Ninilchik is your town to go to.
+Though this town may be small, there’s plenty to love here with a stunning scenery and old village charm of one of the Kenai Peninsula’s oldest communities.
+Ninilchik focuses on tourism and draws in thousands of people every Summer for both commercial and local fishing opportunities.
+To those who want to enjoy a peaceful town situated on some of the prettiest waters, Ninilchik Alaska is your town to go to.

 If you would like more information about what Ninilchik has to offer, you can view Ninilchik Chamber of Commerce!